EMBASSY CULTURAL HOUSE

 ANONYMOUS WITNESS

-Golden Kite collection is a set of digitally created images which illustrates events of the past year (Aug.
-15, 2021 to Aug.
-15, 2022) in Afghanistan, the damage caused and the resulting crisis.
-The collection reflects the social and cultural life of the people, and the economy and politics of Afghanistan from the perspective of an Afghan, here named “Anonymous Witness”.
+Golden Kite collection is a set of digitally created images which illustrates events of the past two years in Afghanistan in two chapters (August to August 2021- 2022; August to August 2022-2023).
+These images and words stress the damage caused and the resulting crisis by reflecting the social and cultural life of the people, as well as the economy and politics of Afghanistan from the perspective of an Afghan, here named “Anonymous Witness”.

-After twenty years of effort by the international community and billions of dollars of investment, Afghanistan descended into crisis overnight and now is forgotten.
+"Anonymous Witness" notes that, after twenty years of effort by the international community and billions of dollars of investment, Afghanistan descended into crisis overnight and now is forgotten.
 Ordinary citizens have been the primary victims of the crisis.
-They are striving for an unknown future and have been taken hostage to turn into fuel for political parties.
+They are striving for an unknown future and have been taken hostage as fuel for political parties.

 Indifference to the current situation will, step by step, lead to a deeper crisis in Afghanistan.
 History has shown that an Afghanistan in crisis impacts the world.